code4sac/open-fiscal-api/README.md

 [The demo version of the Open FI$Cal API is at this link.](https://catalog.ogopendata.com/dataset/california-expenditure-data) You can read the API documentation linked there.

 For examples of how to use the API with R, open the "API_Examples.Rmd" or "API_Examples.md" file in this repository and follow the instructions there.
-The .Rmd file can be knit within RStudio to produce an HTML document that runs all of the embedded code and displays the results.
+The .Rmd file can be knit within RStudio to produce the .md version of the file, running all the code in the file in the process.

 For examples of how to use the API with Python, open the "API_Examples_Python.ipynb" file.